 Like many other on-demand transportation companies, Grab relies on Apache Kafka, the data streaming technology underlying all of Grab’s systems.
 The engineering teams within Grab aggregate these multiple Kafka streams – or a subset of streams – to meet various business use cases.
 Doing so calls for reading the streams, using a powerful, low-latency metadata store to perform aggregations, and then writing the aggregated data into another Kafka stream.

 The Grab development team initially used Redis as its aggregation store, only to find that it couldn’t handle the load.
 “We started to notice lots of CPU spikes,” explained Aravind Srinivasan, Software Engineer at Grab.
 “So we kept scaling it vertically, kept adding more processing power, but eventually we said it’s time to look at another technology and that’s when we started looking at ScyllaDB’s high performance NoSQL.”

-In deciding on a high performance NoSQL database, Grab evaluated Scylla, Apache Cassandra, and other solutions.
+In deciding on a high performance NoSQL database, Grab evaluated ScyllaDB, Apache Cassandra, and other solutions.
 They performed extensive tests with a focus on read and write performance and fault tolerance.
 Their test environment was a 3-node cluster that used basic AWS EC2 machines.